mac-theobio/McMasterPandemic/CONTRIBUTING.md

 Simulation functions are all driven by the `simulate` method of TMB objects.
 These functions have optional `sim_params` arguments, which should give a vector to pass to TMB simulate methods.
 If there are no `sim_params` provided by the user, the `tmb_params` function is used to attempt to guess.

+## Adding New Loss Functions, Priors, and Transformations